aricursion/splits/README.md

 tracked metrics: time ticks
 evaluation metric: time
 ```
-An example wrapper around cadical can be found in the examples directory
+An example wrapper around cadical can be found in the `examples/` directory

 ## "time"
 For now the metric "time" has a special meaning.
 In particular, it is the only metric that is evaluated "greedily" in the sense that solvers that take longer than the previous iteration can be cutoff early.
 In order to get this behavior, make sure the evaluation metric is "time".